 Cafe: (414) 747-9800 Hotel: (414) 747-9810

 The cafe is open daily from 7 am - 2 pm, serving breakfast and lunch.
 See what's new on the menu at Sheridan's!
 The menus and cocktails change with the seasons!
-Dine al fresco in our beautiful courtyard or relax with a latte at our espresso and cocktail bar.
-Take a stroll along the lakefront Oak Leaf trail just steps away.
+Dine fireside or relax with a latte at our espresso and cocktail bar.
+Take a stroll along the lakefront Oak Leaf trail, just steps away!

 View menus online and if you're not already on our mailing list, sign up to receive weekly emails with info about special offers, holiday events, and more!
 Make your reservations online anytime or call 414.747.9800.